 On the supply side, the degree of cross-border integration of subscription-redemption order processing and, more generally, back-office and administration infrastructures remains low, as many different systems and processes still coexist.
 Despite industry initiatives underway for harmonizing processes, inferred additional processing costs still hinder cross-border transactions.
-In addition, CIS distribution channels are structured very differently in the various jurisdictions under review.
-In most continental European jurisdictions, distribution structures entail banking networks, versus an "open architecture," as in the United Kingdom or the United States.
+In addition, CIS distribution channels are structured very differently in the In most continental European countries, distribution various countries under review. structures entail banking networks, versus an "open architecture", as in the United Kingdom or the United States.
 In the first case, bank networks integrate asset management subsidiaries and bank branches.
-In the second case, independent distribution networks channel CIS sales, such as in the United Kingdom where Independent Financial Advisors play a major role in commercializing UCITS.
-In jurisdictions with prominently bank-based distribution networks, the trend towards an open architecture model may be noted more particularly in some jurisdictions, such as Germany and Belgium.
+In the second case, independent distribution networks channel CIS sales, such as in the United Kingdom where Independent Financial Advisors play a major role in commercialising UCITS.
+In countries with prominently bank-based distribution networks, the trend towards an open architecture model may be noted more particularly in some countries, such as Germany and Belgium.

-In addition, on the supply side, the rising use - for tax, regulatory and more general historical reasons - of centers such as Luxembourg and Ireland for domiciling CIS products is more particularly observed in a limited number of jurisdictions (such as Germany, Italy, Austria and Spain).
+In addition, on the supply side, the rising use - for tax, regulatory and more general historical reasons - of centres such as Luxembourg and Ireland for domiciling CIS products is more particularly observed in a limited number of countries (such as Germany, Italy, Austria and Spain).